tidesdb/tidesdb/doc/05-internals/memtable-and-wal.md

 The lock is still unlike any other in the engine.
 Time spent holding it is time no other committer can rotate, so a memtable that is already full stays full for the length of the hold.

-The rotation itself is short — a few hundred microseconds to open the next log and swap the slot.
-What is not safe is anything else borrowing the lock for convenience.
+The rotation itself is meant to be short — a few hundred microseconds to swap the slot, with the next log opened ahead of time so no file creation happens under the lock.
+It is not always: on a virtualised runner with no working preallocation the log open has been measured at 122 ms when the prepared log was not ready and the rotation had to open its own.
+What is not safe is anything else borrowing the lock for convenience, or the rotation itself blocking while it holds it.

 :::caution[Never hold the rotation lock across a wait or a device barrier] Anything that sleeps, polls, or issues an `fsync` while holding it stops every committer in the